 Following the ESAs' Review package, ESMA will, by 1 January 2022, become the competent authority concerning all EU critical benchmarks and third-country administrators recognised in the EU.
 In order to be ready for these new supervisory tasks, ESMA will start in 2020 its internal preparation for the direct supervision of critical benchmarks and recognised administrators by setting the proper internal procedures and systems.
 The procedures will cover, inter-alia, the functioning of colleges of supervisors of critical benchmarks that ESMA will chair, while new analytical tools will have to be developed in order to identify possible EU critical benchmarks and gauge the degree of use of third-country benchmarks in the Union.
-In the context of the Euro Risk-Free Rates Working Group, ESMA will also continue steering industry efforts in the transition to risk-free rates and in particular to introduce fall-back clauses in legacy contracts and financial instruments to increase their contractual robustness.
+In the context of the Euro Risk-Free Rates Working Group2, ESMA will also continue steering industry efforts in the transition to risk-free rates and in particular to introduce fall-back clauses in legacy contracts and financial instruments to increase their contractual robustness.
 The main focus in 2020 will be the adoption of fall-back clauses in contracts and instruments referencing EURIBOR, as well as the development of a liquid derivative market referencing to €STR.

-Q&amp;As, advice and supervisory briefings on MAR, BMR and SSR Main outputs Potential Opinions on MAR Accepted Market Practices Ongoing activities in colleges of critical benchmarks
+- Q&As, advice and supervisory briefings on MAR, BMR and SSR (may be with some delay) - Potential Opinions on MAR Accepted Market Practices - Ongoing activities in colleges of critical benchmarks - Opinion on NCAs shot selling ban and statements related to COVID-19 crisis response challenges in the area of secondary markets, identified as a continued priority for ESMA's convergence activities.